RunestoneInteractive/httlads/_sources/Statistics/cs2_calculating_a_correlation_matrix.rst

     B,0.7,1.0,.9
     C,-.5,.9,1.0

+If you recall from the previous case study, all the values of 1.0 means that each factor is perfectly correlated with itself.

-Notice that the diagonal of this matrix has all values of 1.0.
+(OLD) Notice that the diagonal of this matrix has all values of 1.0.
 Each factor is perfectly correlated with itself.

+The following steps are for you to build a correlation matrix between the various factors of our starting a business data.
+This will be a challenge as it will test your use of the ``$`` in defining ranges, and your ability to think about having several cells of a spreadsheet work together.

-In the next steps, you will build a correlation matrix between the various factors of our starting a business data.
+(OLD) In the next steps, you will build a correlation matrix between the various factors of our starting a business data.
 This will challenge your use of the ``$`` in defining ranges as well as your ability to think about having several cells of a spreadsheet work together.

+1. To make our correlation matrix we will again make use of sheets ``INDEX`` and ``CORREL`` functions.
+We will input two of our columns in the ``CORREL`` function to compute the correlation between them.
+Remember that for a correlation matrix, we need to compute the correlation between all pairs of columns.
+   Like in the previous case study we can use the column letters.

-1. To calculate a correlation matrix we will make use of sheets ``INDEX`` and ``CORREL`` functions.
+(OLD) 1.
+To calculate a correlation matrix we will make use of sheets ``INDEX`` and ``CORREL`` functions.
 The ``CORREL`` function expects two ranges: in our case, two columns of numbers to compute the correlation between.
 For example, the starting a business score and the income level.
 However, to make our correlation matrix, we need to compute the correlation between all pairs of columns.
    Using the column letters is more compact so lets write out a few.